Living with Hoarding

 Can hoarding lead to health problems?

-As we just seen the hoarder could have a mental illness.
+As we have just seen, the hoarder could have a mental illness.
 And living conditions can bring on further health problems.

-Some hoarders live in properties known for extreme dust and garbage, along with mold and mildew.
+Some compulsive hoarders live in properties known for extreme dust and garbage, along with mold and mildew.

 Many hoarders have pets or animals living in the home.
 The houses with pets generally have unsanitary conditions such as pet hair, urine, and even feces throughout the property.
 The smell can often be unbearable.